Already have a plan? Important information about Re-enrollment

-Re-enrollment will be easier for 2017/2018.
+Re-enrollment is easy and remains the same this plan year.
 If you already have a plan under Nevada Health Link, re-enrollment automatically continues you on that plan.
-BUT please note that carriers and plans have changed for 2017/2018.
-If your 2017 plan is no longer available you will automatically be re-enrolled in a comparable plan.
+BUT please note that carriers and plans have changed for 2018.
+If your carrier is no longer available (Anthem and Prominence have left the marketplace in NV) you will automatically be re-enrolled in a comparable plan.
 Therefore, we encourage Nevada consumers to shop the marketplace to find a plan that is tailored to suit your needs.
 You can do so by visiting Healthcare.gov or by visiting our Approved 2017 Unsubsidized Rate Page.

 When should you re-enroll?